LeeAnnEditor/o365hq/services/Azure Data Migration.md

 4. Websites

-Transferring of each resource requires studying its involvement in the workflow, downtime requirements, the load on the resource and its size.
+Transferring of each resource requires studying its involvement in the workflow, downtime requirements, the load on the resource, and its size.
-We will analyze all the resources used and, considering your wishes, we will prepare a plan for the migration of data and resources, trying to minimize negative effects of the transfer process on the work of employees or other services.
+We will analyze all the resources used and, depending on your needs, we will prepare a plan for the migration of data and resources, minimizing negative effects of the transfer process on the work of employees or other services.

-The various resources hosted in Azure require individual changes and have individual configuration features, this will be considered during the creation of a migration plan.
+The various resources hosted in Azure require individual changes and have individual configuration features; this will be considered during the creation of a migration plan.

-External applications that use Azure resources, but are not hosted there, will need to be reconfigured to use new data.
+External applications that use Azure resources but are not hosted there will need to be reconfigured to use the new data.

 ### IT Partner responsibilities

 1. Data analysis of the source tenant and the resources hosted in it
-2. Preparation of a migration plan, including a list of resources, transfer features, planned time costs for the transfer
+2. Preparation of a migration plan, including a list of resources, transfer features, and planned time costs for the transfer
 3. Transfer of data and resources according to the prepared plan
 4. Consultation on technical issues related to the work of Azure AD